For emergency services call: (608) 751-4171

 Janesville's Tree Trimming Experts

 Tree Wise Men LLC has been Janesville's trusted tree trimming company since 2010.
-With four ISA Certified Arborists, TCIA accreditation, and a 30+ person crew, we have the expertise and capacity to maintain trees of any size on any property in Rock County.
+With 4 ISA Certified Arborists, TCIA accreditation, and a 30+ person crew, we have the expertise and capacity to maintain trees of any size on any property in Rock County.

 Call us at (608) 751-4171 or visit our headquarters at 4332 E County Rd O, Janesville.